Proskahn/ZhuangKang.git.io/_posts/2022-07-04-Riemannian-manifold-of-object-border.markdown

 ---
 layout: post
-title: Is the space of closed curves complete?
+title: Where does the iteration go?
 date: 04.07.2022
 description: Space of all closed curves could be an infinite dimensional Riemannian manifold.
 With Certain metrics, this manifold is metrically complete. # Add post description (optional)